Oblique Seville

-Oblique Seville (born 16 March 2001) is a Jamaican track and field athlete who competes as a sprinter.
-He finished fourth in the men's 100 metres at the 2022 and 2023 World Athletics Championships and he won the same event during the 2025 World Athletics Championships for his first gold medal.
+Oblique Seville (born 16 March 2001) is a Jamaican track and field sprinter.
+He won the 2025 World Athletics Championships men's 100 metre sprint, earning his first gold medal.
+Before that he had finished fourth in the same event at the 2022 and 2023 World Athletics Championships.

+Biography

+Seville Seville was born and raised in St. Thomas, Jamaica.
+His cousin is fellow sprinter Ackeem Blake.
+He attended Holmwood Technical High School in Manchester, Jamaica and Calabar High School in St. Andrew, Jamaica.

 Career

-Seville attended Calabar High School and is coached by Racers Track Club coach Glen Mills.
+Early career

-2019 was a breakthrough year for Seville: At the 2019 CARIFTA Games in George Town, Cayman Islands, he won the 100 metres in a time of 10.24 s as well as the 4 × 100 metres relay.
+Seville clocked 10.13s (+1.4) to claim the Class One 100 metres title at the 2019 ISSA Boys and Girls Athletics Championships in Kingston.
+It was the second fastest time ever in 2019 for this age group in Jamaica.
+At the 2019 CARIFTA Games in George Town, Cayman Islands, he won the 100 metres in a time of 10.24 s as well as the 4 × 100 metres relay.
 He also won the 100 m at the Jamaican U20 Championships in Kingston in 10.13 s.
-He also finished second in the 100 m at the 2019 Pan American U20 Championships in San José, Costa Rica in 10.21s and won silver in the 4 × 100 metres relay.
+He finished second in the 100 m at the 2019 Pan American U20 Championships in San José, Costa Rica in 10.21s and won silver in the 4 × 100 metres relay.

+2020-2023

 The COVID-19 pandemic prevented him from competing for most of 2020 but Seville impressed again in April 2021 at the Jamaican Olympic Trials qualification, running the fastest 100 m time.
 At the actual Jamaican Olympic trials in June 2021 for the delayed 2020 Summer Games, he was the fourth fastest with 10.10 seconds.
 In the final Seville finished third in the 100 m behind Tyquendo Tracey, and Yohan Blake to secure his place at the Olympics.